K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 The firmware will poll the radio on startup for time, data, location, time offset, frequency, and mode.
 It will also poll the radio for extended mode information when you change bands or modes since the standard mode message omits the Datamode status.

-Wiki Pages wil lcontain more as I get furnter along in this effort.
+Wiki Pages will contain more as I get further along in this effort.

 I hope to soon design a PCB to mount the CPU module of choice, buffers, jacks, LEDS if used, and perhaps an OLED display.
 It would have a 12V to 5V regulator and a 12V 2.1mm x 5.5mm standard coaxial DC power jack, maybe a power switch.
 There will be conenctors for the outputs and input.
 They could be 13 phono (aka RCA) jacks or possibly a high density connector of some sort.
 I like the green ones with push-in or screw terminals.
 There are also DB9 and HD9 breakouts with screw terminals on a snmall PCB that use the same green terminals.